 At the MTV Movie & TV Awards in May, Snatched co-stars Amy Schumer and Golden Hawn presented the award for movie of the year.
 Schumer yelled "La La Light!" into the microphone after reading the card.
 “No, that’s Moonland,” said Hawn.
 In reality, the award went to Beauty and the Beast, with the film's stars Emma Watson and Josh Gad accepting.

-The ‘Fight Song’ singer took the stage with Chris Daughtry to present the Billboard Chart Achievement Award at May's Billboard Music Awards.
-Platten jokingly announced La La Land when Twenty One Pilots was in actuality the winner.
+When the "Fight Song" singer took the stage with Chris Daughtry to present the Billboard Chart Achievement Award at May's Billboard Music Awards, Platten jokingly announced La La Land when Twenty One Pilots was in actuality the winner.

 The actor presented the BAFTA TV award for best female comedy performance at May's ceremony.
 In announcing the winner, Gooding said: "And the award goes to ...
 Moonlight!"
 He continued to poke fun at the epic Oscar flub.
 “They are like, ‘That’s the last time that negro will ever come and present an award.’”
 The award went to Phoebe Waller-Bridge for Fleabag.

 Colbert, the host of the 69th annual Primetime Emmy Awards, poked fun at the Moonlight/La La Land incident alongside Kimmel, who hosted the Oscars at which said incident occurred.
 In the middle of the ceremony, following John Oliver's win over the two late-night hosts in the best variety talk series category, Colbert and Kimmel appeared together sipping on a cocktail called the "Last Week Tonight."